-The process for establishing energy efficiency or greenhouse gas (GHG) emission reduction targets begins with an assessment - by the company or an independent third party - of the energy efficiency or GHG mitigation potential of each industrial facility.
+The process for establishing energy efficiency or GHG emission reduction targets begins with an assessment - by the company or an independent third party - of the energy efficiency or GHG mitigation potential of each industrial facility.
 Assessment results are then provided to the government as the basis for target-setting negotiations.

-In the UK's Climate Change Agreement program, the government obtained information regarding energy efficiency potential in energy-intensive industries through guides and case studies produced within the Energy Efficiency Best Practices Program (Shock, 2000) as well as through scenarios of industrial sector carbon dioxide emissions (ETSU, 1999).
-In addition, individual companies estimated their energy efficiency potential and provided this information to their trade associations who then negotiated with the government to set a target for the entire sector.
-The negotiations were informed by the information on energy efficiency potential and general standards of energy management in the sector.
+In the UK's Climate Change Agreement program, the government obtained information regarding energy-efficiency potential in energy-intensive industries through guides and case studies produced within the Energy Efficiency Best Practices Program (Shock, 2000) as well as through scenarios of industrial sector carbon dioxide emissions (ETSU, 1999).
+In addition, individual companies estimated their energy-efficiency potential and provided this information to their trade associations who then negotiated with the government to set a target for the entire sector.